novel/libvirt-freebsd-ci/README.md

 # sudo poudriere ports -c -p libvirt_devel -m git+file -U https://github.com/novel/libvirt-ports-overlay.git
 ```

+---

+## Jenkins Setup

+The [Job DSL](https://plugins.jenkins.io/job-dsl/) plugin is used to define jobs.

+Please refer to the plugin's page for information how to create a seed job.

+Seed Job params:

+ - Add a Git repo, and use URL of this repo: `https://github.com:novel/libvirt-freebsd-ci.git`
+ - Process Job DSLs -> Look on Filesystem -> DSL Scripts: `jenkins/*.groovy`

+Might consider enabling `Poll SCM`.
+After running a job, might need approve the new scripts
+in `Manage Jenkins / In-process Script Approval`.

 ## See also

 Repository with the ports overlay: [libvirt-ports-overlay](https://github.com/novel/libvirt-ports-overlay.git)